Last updated on May 10, 2021.

 In case you are diagnosed with diabetes during pregnancy, you will have to follow a very strict monitoring schedule, especially in the last three months of the pregnancy.
 Usually, gestational diabetes goes away by itself after the delivery, but in the meantime, injections are given usually prior to meals, and sweets in any form are to be avoided so as to maintain the right blood sugar levels.
 The child is also tested multiple times, for 36 to 48 hours after birth, to check for signs of diabetes and there is a risk of the infant going in shock immediately after birth, so an intravenous line is pre-inserted as a precaution in case of an emergency.
 Check the guidelines for gestational diabetes in Hong Kong here.

 Self-monitoring Blood Glucose (SMBG) with a portable glucose meter is an important part of management for diabetic patients to prevent hypoglycemia (blood glucose level is too low).
 If you are on multiple insulin injections, you are advised to test your blood sugar level before meals, before and after exercise and at bedtime.
 Click here for more details on the procedures.

 Diabetic foot care

-You should bear in mind that foot examination is critical in avoiding possible amputation in the future as an elevated sugar blood level increases risk of neuropathy, infection and peripheral arterial diseases that worsens ulcers.
-To keep your feet healthy, you should
+You should bear in mind that foot examination is critical in avoiding possible amputation in the future as an elevated sugar blood level increases the risk of neuropathy, infection and peripheral arterial diseases that worsens ulcers.
+To keep your feet healthy, you should:

 - Check your feet regularly